 GHAMOD model is freely accessible for non-commercial research use.
 You may request access for the model here.

-GHAMOD has been developed in cooperation with the University of Ghana, the University of Tampere.
-The newest available version of GHAMOD is based on the Ghana Living Standards Survey (GLSS) 2013, allowing for representative results on the national and sub-national level.
-Policies are simulated for 2013 through 2017 (based on updated household level data from 2013).
+GHAMOD has been developed in cooperation with the University of Ghana.
+The newest available version of GHAMOD is based on the Ghana Living Standards Survey (GLSS) 2013 and 2017, allowing for representative results on the national and regional level.
+Policies are simulated for 2013 through 2019 (based on updated household level data from 2013 and 2017).